 In the above example the controls are arranged into three vertical columns.
 The cWebView object sets a piColumnCount of 3.
 The controls are either piColumnIndex of 0, 1 or 2 and piColumnSpan is set to 1, 2 or 3.

-An alternative could be to set the piColumnCount to 9 instead of three, then multiply each piColumnCount and piColumnIndex value in the above code by 3.
+An alternative could be to set the piColumnCount to 9 instead of 3, then multiply each piColumnCount and piColumnIndex value in the above code by 3.
 This would produce an identical result but with the added flexibility of allowing a finer adjustment if you wanted to modify the layout later.

 Realize that for controls which include a label (e.g cWebForm) the width of the control includes the width occupied by its label.
 The piLabelOffset property allows you to adjust the amount of space that is occupied by a control’s label (in pixels).
 Set piLabelOffset < 120 to reduce the label width, or > 120 to increase the label width.